-Unlike many floor coverings, wood floors can last the lifetime of the building in which they are installed.
-Home owners who want them to last that long, however, should note the number one enemy of a hardwood floor: moisture.
-Wood floors naturally expand when moisture is present and shrink when it is not.
-Whether the reactions are a problem or not depends on the severity of the situation.
-Following are some of the common results when water and wood floors combine.
+Unlike many floor coverings, hardwood flooring material can last the lifetime of the building in which it is installed.
+As a homeowner, you should note that the number one enemy of your hardwood floor is moisture.
+Hardwood flooring naturally expands when moisture is present and shrinks when moisture is absent.
+Although not every reaction is a problem, stated below are some of the common results when water and hardwood flooring combine.

-CRACKS BETWEEN BOARDS: Almost every wood floor endures some expansion and contraction as seasons and humidity levels change.
-When homes are heated, humidity levels plummet, boards shrink and spaces appear between the boards.
-In dry months, cracks can easily develop to the thickness of a dime on a typical solid 2¼ inch oak floor, with light-colored woods making the cracks appear larger.
-Plank floors also will show cracks more.
-These spaces are to be expected and usually close up as the season changes and moisture returns to the air.
-To reduce the degree of change, home owners can add moisture to the air during the dry months, ideally by installing a humidifier in the furnace.
+CRACKS BETWEEN BOARDS: When homes are heated, humidity levels plummet.
+In dry months, cracks can easily develop to the thickness of a dime on a typical solid 2¼ inch hardwood oak floor.
+These spaces in your hardwood flooring are to be expected and will usually close up as the seasons’ change and moisture returns to the air.
+If you want to try to combat these cracks between boards, try installing a humidifier in the furnace.

-BUCKLING: Buckling is one of the most extreme reactions to moisture that can occur with a hardwood floor.
-It happens when the floor literally pulls away from the subfloor, up to heights as high as several inches.
-Fortunately, buckling is an uncommon occurrence, usually happening only after a floor has been flooded.
-Even in such cases, it is possible that a floor can be repaired instead of being totally replaced.
+BUCKLING: Be aware!
+Buckling is one of the most extreme reactions that can occur with your hardwood flooring.
+Fortunately, buckling is an uncommon occurrence, usually happening only after flood.
+Buckling happens when the floor pulls away from the subfloor, up to heights as high as several inches.
+Don’t worry, even in such cases it is still possible for hardwood flooring to be repaired rather than replaced.

 Preventing Moisture Problems

-Controlling humidity is the most important factor in preventing problems with moisture and your wood floor.
-The correct maintenance also will go a long way in avoiding problems.
-Among the key points:
+Controlling humidity is the most important factor in preventing problems with moisture and your hardwood flooring material.
+Proper hardwood flooring maintenance will go a long way!
+To prevent moisture issues, it is best to:

-- Do not clean your wood floors with water or water-based products on a regular schedule — clean only when necessary and clean only the soiled areas.
+- Clean your hardwood flooring material only when necessary.
+Do not clean your wood floors with water or water-based products on a regular schedule.

-- Never damp mop a wood floor.
-The water deteriorates the wood and the finish.
+- NEVER damp mop on a wood floor!
+The water deteriorates the wood and finish.

 Moisture and Exotic Wood Species

-In order to meet these requirements, use an air humidifier during the dry season, and use an air conditioner to maintain acceptable humidity during humid summers.
-We recommend buying a combined digital temperature/moisture meter in order to monitor indoor conditions all year round.
+Hardwood flooring manufactured from exotic wood species is more demanding than when it’s made from domestic woods.
+Because of this, the indoor air humidity level must be in the range of 50-70% and air temperature should be kept in the range of 65°F – 75°F. To maintain your hardwood flooring at these requirements, use an air humidifier during the dry season and an air conditioner during humid summers.
+We recommend a combined digital temperature/moisture meter in order to monitor indoor conditions all year round.